SimonBlanke/hyperactive-documentation/docs/tutorials/optimization_strategies.md

 ### Random search, hill climbing

-This strategy starts with a long random search to explore the search-space and continues with hill climbing to locally find the best optimum and continues tuning it with a smaller step size.
+This strategy starts with a long random search to explore the search-space and continues with hill climbing to locally find the best optimum.
+If there are no improvements during the first hill-climbing run the strategy will early stop and continue tuning the best results with a hill-climbing algorithm with smaller step size (small epsilon).

 !!! example
     ```python